Contact Lens Care

 Red Eyes: What is red eye?

 Red eyes are a common problem that we experience, brought on by several external factors and aspects of modern living.
-The reason eyes appear red and distressed is due to blood vessels on the surface of the eyes becoming aggravated and dilated by an infection or irritation.
+The reason eyes appear red and distressed is due to blood vessels on the surface of the eyes becoming aggravated and dilated by a bacterial infection or irritation.

 Most cases of red eye are painless and make life a bit uncomfortable for a short period of time.
 However, if your red eye is causing severe pain or doesn't improve after a few days, then you should seek advice from your optician or GP.